stewartjks/FSND/projects/02_trivia_api/frontend/README.md

 ## Getting Setup

-> _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
+> _tip_: this frontend is designed to work with the project's [Flask-based Backend](../backend).
 It is recommended you stand up the backend first, test using Postman or curl, update the endpoints in the frontend, and then the frontend should integrate smoothly.

 ### Installing Dependencies

 #### Installing Node and NPM

-This project depends on Nodejs and Node Package Manager (NPM).
+This project depends on Node.js and Node Package Manager (NPM).
 Before continuing, you must download and install Node (the download includes NPM) from [https://nodejs.com/en/download](https://nodejs.org/en/download/).

 #### Installing project dependencies